N0olid/Osu-To-Etterna-Converter/README.md

 A lightweight drag-and-drop desktop app for converting **osu!mania** maps into **Etterna-ready song folders**.

-Built with a simple CustomTkinter interface, featuring a Popcat drop zone because apparently importing rhythm game maps needed a mascot.
-Fair enough.
+Built with a simple CustomTkinter interface, featuring a Popcat drop zone

 ## Features